 Go ahead and clean the tray before returning it.

-This model works best with clumping litter of silica gel cat litters.
+This model works best with a clumping litter of silica gel cat litter.

 - Saves you time and the hustle of scooping out litter manually